We Tested More than 50 Free Security Tools so You can Use Them for Your Online Protection

 If you have a hunch that something is wrong and you might have fallen into a trap, immediately contact your bank or credit card institution and close the accounts you believe they may have been compromised.

-If this is not the case and you simply ran into spam, scams or phishing attempts, it’s best that you report them to government organisations or even cyber security companies.
+If this is not the case and you simply ran into spam, scams or phishing attempts, it’s best that you report them to government organizations or even cyber security companies.

 Here are some of the places where you can do that: